xcv-/ideavim/docs/README.txt

 Use IDEA's plugin manager to install the latest version of the plugin.

-First Time Installation

-UNIX/Linux

-Copy Vim.xml from the plugin to $HOME/.IntelliJIdea/config/keymaps.
-You will have to create the keymaps directory if it doesn't exist.

-Mac/OSX

-Copy Vim.xml from the plugin to ~/Library/Preferences/IntelliJIDEA/keymaps.
-You will have to create the keymaps directory if it doesn't exist.

-Windows

-Copy Vim.xml from the plugin to
-C:\Documents and Settings\<user>\.IntelliJIdea\config\keymaps.
-You will have to create the keymaps directory if it doesn't exist.
+First Time Upgrade from any version of @NAME@ prior to 0.10.1

+The custom keymap isn't needed anymore and should be removed.
+The following steps should be completed to perform the upgrade:

+1) Download the latest plugin via IDEA's plugin manager.
+2) Optionally restart IDEA.
+3) Select File|Settings.
+4) Select Keymap.
+5) Select the Default keymap (or other desired default keymap other than Vim).
+6) Press the Set Active button.
+7) Select the Vim keymap.
+8) Press the Delete button.
+9) Press the Yes button.
+10) Press the OK button.
+11) Restart IDEA.

 Starting

-Once the files have been installed into their proper locations, start IDEA normally and then perform the following steps.
-These only need to be done the first time:
+Once the files have been installed into their proper locations, start IDEA normally and then perform the following step.
+This only needs to be done the first time:

 1) Select the "Tools" menu.
 There should be a new menu option labeled "VIM Emulator".
 This should have a checkmark next to it.
 If not, please select this menu to check it.
-If this menu option is not available, you did not copy @NAME@.jar into the correct location.
+If this menu option is not available, the plugin was not installed properly.
-2) Select the "Options|Keymaps" menu.
-There should be a new keymap labeled "vim" listed in the top listbox.
-If there is no such keymap listed you did not install the vim.xml file in the proper location.
-Please highlight "vim" and click on the "Set Active" button.
-Click "OK" to save these changes.

 At this point you must use VIM keystrokes in all editors.